SamaMostafa03/Spring_Thymeleaf_Student_Management/README.md

 - Delete existing students
 - Search by name or email
 - View all students in a neatly formatted table
-- Persistent data using PostgreSQL database
+- Persistent data storage via AWS RDS (PostgreSQL)

 ---